GeoBigData/gbdx-training/task_to_platform.md

 - you can then process data in concert with other data and algorithms to execute an entire workflow

 ## write and test algorithm that processes locally
+- write and test local script
-here is an example python script that clips a raster image using a shapefile (need to explain how)
+- example python script-> clips a raster image using a shapefile

   ```python
   import fiona
   import rasterio